jaalto/project--procmail-lib/lib-stebbens/01README.txt

         If you have any questions concerning about programs or code in this directory, please contact Alan.

+	NOTE: There is no support for these modules, so bug reports against them is probably in vain (please report problems directly to Alan).

 	-- 2008-09-19 Jari Aalto <jari.aalto@cante.net>

 End